visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 name aliases for the host profile, type them into the **Host name aliases** text field.

-Setting the remote user name
+Setting the Remote User Name
 """"""""""""""""""""""""""""

 The remote user name is the name of the account that you want to use when you